spitlo/spitlo.github.io/content/music/looptober-2022.md

 Looptober?
 Why not!
 I saw it mentioned somewhere, but I couldn’t really find any "rules" so I decided to interpret it literally.
 I’m creating one short loop a day for the month of October as a way of getting to know the Elektron Syntakt.
 Below are the fruits of that labor.

-Success-o-meter: ~`19`% done and first BPM duplicate spotted.
-Sloppy!
+Success-o-meter: ~`23`% done and names are getting weirder

 NB: These are made to be played in a loop, but if you only want a quick peek they are still playable using the `:play` command.